nickrallison/obs-std/test_vaults/reference_linked_noself/how_does_an_operating_system_detect_an_out_of_range_segfault.md

 ## Conclusion

-The detection of an out-of-range segfault involves a collaborative effort between the hardware (primarily the MMU) and the operating system.
+The detection of an out-of-range segfault involves a collaborative effort between the hardware (primarily the [[memory_management_unit.md|MMU]]) and the operating system.
 By leveraging the system's architecture and exception handling capabilities, the OS can protect the system from crashes and data corruption by stopping or handling faulty processes effectively.
-This layered security mechanism helps maintain system stability and integrity even when individual programs attempt to perform illegal memory operations.
+This layered security mechanism helps maintain [[lti_system_stability.md|system stability]] and integrity even when individual programs attempt to perform illegal memory operations.